 Indeed, it can be shown that INSTEAD of embellishing the actually historical with ADDITIONAL 'supernatural' data, the tendency was to do the opposite--to abbreviate, to summarize, to condense (other than the gap-filling in the NT apocrypha).
 One can see this OUTSIDE the NT (e.g. summarized parables in the "Gospel of Thomas") and INSIDE the NT (e.g. parallel narratives in Mr/Mt and Mr/Lk).

 With so much public data--much oral public, some probably written down--the fact that the NT writers had earlier documents to work with shortens the gap from event to recording.
-If Paul's earliest knowledge of the details of Jesus' life came from the 'traditions' he received (paradosis - cf. I Cor 15.3) and passed along (I Cor 11.23), and his earliest writing was approx. 50 AD. (again, if we assume James wasn't written in the 40's) then the 'traditions' he received which where in synch with the material that the synoptics used, were much earlier than that.
+If Paul's earliest knowledge of the details of Jesus' life came from the 'traditions' he received (paradosis - cf. I Cor 15.3) and passed along (I Cor 11.23), and his earliest writing was approx. 50 AD. (again, if we assume James wasn't written in the 40's) then the 'traditions' he received which were in synch with the material that the synoptics used, were much earlier than that.
 They were probably a mix of oral and written materials, which were kept in Jerusalem (where most of all the 'corrective' and 'check' data was in circulation).

-"...although the sayings of Jesus are reproduced freely and adapted to special purposes, the amount of significant variation between the same saying in our sources is relatively small....if the tenacity and relative stability of oral tradition in the first half of the second century was as impressive as we have seen it to be, the trustworthiness of that oral tradition in the middle decades of the first century was, if anything, even more substantial." (p256, 259)
+...if the tenacity and relative stability of oral tradition in the first half of the second century was as impressive as we have seen it to be, the trustworthiness of that oral tradition in the middle decades of the first century was, if anything, even more substantial." (p256, 259)

 Rabbi's memorized the entire OT plus many, many oral laws.
 Education for many Jewish boys from ages five to 12-13 was mandatory and entirely by rote memory--studying only the Bible (Gerhardsson and Reisner, cited in JUF:32).
 All major Jewish groups had community prayers that they committed to memory.
 (Bock, JUF:80)